beiatrix/beiatrix/src/config/projects/schedulingWizard.md

 ### **<a style="color: var(--ion-color-dark);" name="success">Success</a>**

-- reusing our existing success dialog
+This view re-uses the existing success dialog seen in v1 of the Schedule Sessions flow, this time with simplified copy.

-- additional feature - prompting the user to add sessions to their calendar
+We add a new feature prompting the user to add sessions to their personal calendar by clicking "Add to iCal" or "Add to Google Calendar".
+This alert component is also re-used in the Schedule page.

 ![Schedule Sessions - Success](https://beiatrix.s3.us-west-1.amazonaws.com/projects/scheduling-wizard/schedule-sessions-success.jpg)